Lodington/Aerolt/Aerolt/README.md

 # Changelog
 - 2.0.0
 	- Mod has been developed from the ground up (again)
-		- New Features
 	- ESP
 		- Add ESP for Shops
 		- Changed How esp displays
 	- Player
 		- Added Disable mob spawns
 		- Reworked Character stats so you can edit more stats
 	- Monsters
 		- Added Edit Items
 		- Added team Change
 	- Lobby
 		- Added Currency, Lunar, and void marker edit fields
 		- Added Edit inventory for all players
 - 1.3.3
 	- Fixed Item Tab crashing
 - 1.3.2